 International graduate applicants should also review the graduate application and admission policies: https://catalog.towson.edu/graduate/procedures-policies/application-graduate-admission/

 Full-Time Study Requirement

 Non-immigrant international students (F-1 or J-1 visa status) are required to enroll for full-time study.
 Full time study is defined as a minimum of 9 units for each spring, summer and fall terms for students enrolled in master’s and post baccalaureate programs.
-Full-time study is defined as a minimum of 6 units for each spring, summer and fall terms for students enrolled in doctoral programs.
+Full-time study is defined as a minimum of 6 units for each spring, summer, and fall terms for students enrolled in doctoral programs.
 Since the required courses offered by some programs in a term may be less than needed to fulfill the full-time study requirement, students needing to maintain F-1 or J-1 student visa status may be required to take classes not associated with the program in order to comply with immigration regulations.
-This may result in increased tuition, fees and units beyond the normal program requirements.
+This may result in increased tuition, fees, and units beyond the normal program requirements.

-Students who received their degree outside the United States must provide official verification of their English competency by submitting an English assessment report from IELTS, TOEFL, or PTE Academic testing systems, or successfully complete Towson University English Language Center through (Level VI) program with a grade of B or better.
-International students are those who have earned their degree outside of the United States, regardless of citizenship status.
+Students who received their degree outside the United States must provide official verification of their English competency by submitting an English assessment report or successfully completing TU's English Language Center program (through Level VI) with a grade of B or better.
+Some countries may be exempt from this requirement.
+However, students may be required to submit test results after an initial review of an application.
+Please refer to https://www.towson.edu/admissions/international/english-proficiency.html for more details.

 Admission for International Students Earning a Bachelor's Degree or Higher within the United States

 Unless otherwise noted, students who have earned or will earn their baccalaureate degree or a higher degree from an accredited U.S. college or university may be eligible to have the English Language Proficiency requirement waived.
 Final transcripts showing degree conferral must be received by Admissions within six weeks of conferral.